 On March 13th 25278 was stabled at Perth.

 During 1982/83 Bletchley depot maintained a special pool of locomotives to work the heavy brick trains between Fletton sidings and Wembley.
 Where possible these locomotives were kept on local trip workings in between their use on the brick trains and also the Tring cement trains.
 Class 25's that went through this pool included 25266/276/278, 25301/312/314.
 25266 was probably the worst of these locomotives, failing numerous times with 'low power', particularly on the cement trains.
 Bletchley allocation stickers were applied to these locomotives during A & B examinations but were constantly being removed.

 August 6th & 7th were busy days for 25278 & 25134.
-On 6th they took over the 12.46 Portsmouth - Leeds at Birmingham New Street working through to Leeds.
-They returned south with the 21.56 Leeds - Portsmouth as far as Birmingham New Street.
-The next day this pair were in charge of the 08.33 Derby - Yarmouth as far as Norwich.
-Here they were used to take the 08.10 Leeds - Yarmouth from Norwich to Yarmouth.
-Surprisingly they returned westwards on the 14.31 Yarmouth - Sheffield to Norwich, before taking up their appointed return working, the 14.44 Yarmouth - Derby from Norwich.
+On 6th they took over the 12.46 Portsmouth - Leeds at Birmingham New Street working through to Leeds, returning to New Street with the 21.56 Leeds - Portsmouth.
+The next day (7th) the same pair were on the Derby - Norwich (for Yarmouth) - Derby, working forward from Norwich to Yarmouth on the 07.10 Chesterfield - Yarmouth service and returning to Norwich with the 13.46 Yarmouth - Leeds before taking the train to Derby.

 On November 25th the Prince & Princess of Wales traveled from Euston to Central Wales by Royal Train.
 From Shrewsbury to Aberdovey/Towyn 25259 & 25278 were in charge, with 25044 on standby.
 An overnight stop was made at Rossett prior to the Royal party visiting Wrexham & Hawarden on 26th.